Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

-\begin{defn} A \textit{hemispherical surface} is a closed surface with a cone spherical metric obtained by the gluing of finitely many hemispherical sectors along their geodesic boundary.
-The gluing can identify several boundary points and create conical singularities whose angle is an integer multiple of $\pi$.
+\begin{defn} A \textit{hemispherical surface} is a closed surface with a cone spherical metric obtained by gluing finitely many hemispherical sectors along their geodesic boundary.
+The gluing can identify several boundary points and create conical singularities whose angles are integer multiples of~$\pi$. \end{defn}